Here’s one a couple months old. The 20 January 2008 edition of the Toronto Star reported on two new stuides about the brains of squirrels.

 While the furry-tailed creatures made a show of digging a hole in the ground and covering it with dirt and leaves when watched, one time out of five they were faking and nothing was buried.
 The proportion of phony caching increased after the squirrels saw their morsels being filched by undergrads who had kept a keen watch on where the nuts were really buried.
 Steele speculates that the squirrel brains have an inkling about the intention to steal, by either two- or four-legged thieves.

 The second study is interesting, too.
 Some squirrels in the southwestern part of the United States are bitter enemies with the rattlesnake.
-Their bodies provide some defense (they can tolerate snake venom), but they’ve also developed special behaviors to avoid being attacked in the first place:
+Their bodies provide some defense (they can tolerate snake venom), but according to specialist like the SEQ Snake Catchers they’ve also developed special behaviors to avoid being attacked in the first place:

 Animal-behaviour researcher Barbara Clucas, at the University of California, Davis, investigated how squirrels employ false scent to reduce detection in the first place.Scientists had already discovered that squirrels will chew on discarded rattlesnake skins and then vigorously lick their fur, effectively applying an olfactory camouflage.